RamiKrispin/atsaf/R/EIAapi/README.md

 #> 6     Nuclear  2001 megawatthours
 ```

-The `eia_get` function leveraging the
+The `eia_get` function leverages the
 [jq](https://stedolan.github.io/jq/) tool to parse the return JSON
-object from the API into CSV format, and the
+object from the API into CSV format and the
 [data.table](https://cran.r-project.org/web/packages/data.table/)
-package to read the parse object into R. By default, the function
+package to read and parse the object into R. By default, the function
 returns a `data.frame` object, but you can use the `format` argument and
 set the output object as `data.table`: